- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 Since the early 2000s, Kerry has been the federal government’s highest-ranking apologist for Syrian President Bashar Assad.
 Indeed it was Kerry who made numerous efforts to undermine the Bush administration’s attempt to isolate the Syrian dictator after its courtship of him ended in failure in 2003; after Bush repeatedly accused Syria of supporting terrorists in Iraq and elsewhere; and after the United States withdrew its ambassador to Syria following the 2005 assassination of Lebanon’s former premier Rafiq Hariri in a car bombing most likely orchestrated by the Assad regime.

-In January 2009, just days after Barack Obama’s inauguration, Kerry was sent to Syria as part of a policy review by an Obama administration looking to establish new relationships with countries the Bush administration had considered hostile.
+In February 2009, just days after Barack Obama’s inauguration, Kerry was sent to Syria as part of a policy review by an Obama administration that was looking to establish new relationships with countries the Bush administration had considered hostile.
 (This was the first of five trips Kerry would make to Syria between 2009 and 2011.)

-A year later, Kerry, as the chairman of the Senate Foreign Relations Committee, sat down once again with Assad.
-“Syria is an essential player in bringing peace and stability to the region,” he said in April 2010.
+In early 2011, Kerry, as chairman of the Senate Foreign Relations Committee, sat down once again with Assad.
+“Syria is an essential player in bringing peace and stability to the region,” said the senator in April 2010.
 “Both the United States and Syria have a very deep interest … in having a very frank exchange on any differences [and] agreements that we have about the possibilities of peace in this region.”
-And once again, he called on Syria to stop supplying weapons to Hezbollah.
+Kerry added that the Obama administration’s effort to appoint the first U.S. ambassador to Damascus in five years was “evidence that engagement with Syria is a priority at the highest levels of our government.”
+And he called on Syria to stop supplying weapons to Hezbollah.

-By March 2011, as the anti-government protests in the Middle East begin to include Syria, France and the U.S. nixed another trip by Kerry to Damascus, concerned that it would signal “Western weakness.”
+By March 2011, as the Arab Spring's anti-government protests in the Middle East began to include Syria, France and the U.S. nixed another trip by Kerry to Damascus, concerned that it would signal “Western weakness.”
 That decision may have been precipitated by an appearance Kerry had made before a think tank audience twelve days earlier, where he: